Yamil Silva

-Yamil Silva (born 30 December 1996) is an Argentinian professional football player who plays as a midfielder for Argentine Primera División side Patronato.
+Yamil Silva (born 30 December 1996) is an Argentine professional football player who plays as a midfielder for Argentine Primera División side Patronato.

 Career

 Silva was promoted into the first-team squad of Patronato in the 2016–17 Argentine Primera División season, serving as an unused substitute six times throughout the campaign.
 On 1 June 2017, Silva made his professional debut in the Copa Argentina against Deportivo Morón of Primera B Metropolitana.